accidentalrebel/emacs-dokuwiki/README.md

 ```

 ## Opening a page ##
+Use the function `dokuwiki-list-pages` to list the wiki pages available.
+Selecting any element in the list opens it up in a new buffer.

-The function `dokuwiki-open-page` will download the contents of the wiki page specified by the user.
+Alternatively, the function `dokuwiki-open-page` will download the contents of the wiki page specified by the user.
 If the specified page does not exist then the page is created on the remote wiki once the page is saved.

 Can accept a full url like *wikiurl.com/wiki-page* or just *wiki-page*.